 One of the downfalls of wooden frames, in general, is that they tend to be less durable than metal or plastics.
 They can also be susceptible to changes in climate, such as humidity or temperatures.
 This is less the case with Arc-Iris, due to their manufacturing process.
 Rather than being made of solid wood, each pair is made of 11 layers of wood that are bonded together.

 The look of Arc-Iris sunglasses is pretty specific, with only slight stylistic differences in each of the frames.
 They are very stylish and certainly make a statement for those desiring the wood frame look.

 If you’re looking for a pair of wooden frame sunglasses, these are some of the highest quality on the market.
 They tend to be in high demand and low supply, especially given how labor-intensive each pair is to make.
 Don’t be surprised if the pair that you like is back-ordered for a while, although many buyers say that they are worth the wait.

 6. Smith Optics (Select Models with Elite Line)

 Smith’s Origin and Manufacturing Locations

-While Smith Optics sunglasses are great and some are made in the USA, you still need to use caution before purchasing their sunglasses because many are imported.
-That said, many of the sunglasses within their Elite Line are made in the USA and top-notch quality.
+While Smith Optics sunglasses are great, and some are made in the USA, you still need to use caution before purchasing their sunglasses because many are imported.
+That said, many of the sunglasses within their Elite Line are made in the USA and of top-notch quality.

 What We Like and Don’t Like About Smith Optics Sunglasses